Byron Storer

-Byron Donald Storer (born May 1, 1984) is an American professional football coach and former fullback who is the assistant special teams coach for the Green Bay Packers of the National Football League (NFL).
-He previously coached for the Tampa Bay Buccaneers, San Diego Chargers, and Las Vegas Raiders.
+Byron Donald Storer (born May 1, 1984) is an American professional football coach and former fullback who is the special teams coordinator for the Cleveland Browns of the National Football League (NFL).
+He previously coached for the Green Bay Packers, Tampa Bay Buccaneers, San Diego Chargers, and Las Vegas Raiders.
 Storer played for the Tampa Bay Buccaneers from 2007 to 2009.
 He played college football for the California Golden Bears.

 Early life

 In 2002, Storer graduated from Central Catholic High School in Modesto, California.

 Playing career

 College

 Storer played at the University of California, Berkeley, and was second-team All-Pac-10 special teams from 2004-2006.